HOW TO APPLY

 - Questions: Introduction, description of creative process, project proposal, specific equipment needs and prior experience with this equipment

 The Full Grant Residency is designed for artists for whom this residency experience would otherwise be out of reach financially.
-We especially welcome applications from emerging artists and writers with less than 10 years of experience in the field, recent students, those who are returning to art after another career, and adjunct teachers.
+Any working artist is welcome to apply, but we especially welcome applications from emerging artists and writers with less than 10 years of experience in the field, recent students, those who are returning to art after another career, and adjunct teachers.
+If you apply for a grant and are not awarded one, your application will automatically be considered for a paid residency spot.

-The Grant Application requests the regular application information listed above as well as:
+The Grant Application requires the regular application information listed above as well as:

-- Questions: Why are you a strong candidate for In Cahoots Residency, description of financial need and artistic merit
+- Questions: Why are you a strong candidate for an In Cahoots Residency grant, description of financial need and artistic merit

 - Names and contact information for 3 references